stadium-software/conditional-datagrid-styling/README.md

 ## Page.Load Event Handlers

-In order to apply styles to a DataGrid row or column, the corresponding script must be executed in the Page.Load event handler.
+In order to apply styles to a DataGrid row or column, script that corresponds with the column data type must be executed in the Page.Load event handler

-### Date Column Styling
+### Date Columns

 1. Add a List of type *Conditions*
 2. Open the *Items Editor* on the *Value* property